KolbyEllis/scfinancials/src/content/blog/national-debt-the-now-8000-pound-gorilla.md

 ---
-title: "National Debt: The Now 8000-pound gorilla."
+title: National Debt-The Now 8000-pound gorilla.
 description: In today's economic landscape, many challenges confront our nation.
   One is the weight of our national debt.
 author: noah schwab